kNNSampler: Stochastic Imputations for Recovering Missing Value Distributions: Synthetic Data Experiments

-We describe experiments to asses the empirical performance of kNNSampler in recovering the distribution of missing values.
-Section~\ref{sec:experiment-settings} explains the settings, evaluation metrics and benchmark methods.
+We describe experiments to assess the empirical performance of kNNSampler in recovering the distribution of missing values.
+Section~\ref{sec:experiment-settings} explains the settings, evaluation metrics, and benchmark methods.
 Section~\ref{sec:results} describes and discusses the results.